 5.8.1 General

-NWDAF may be deployed in multiple configuration options.
+The NWDAF may be deployed in multiple configuration options.
 Not all these configurations require the same registration, discovery and selection procedures.
-The discovery and selection may depend on the NWDAF deployment option and the types of analytics it procedures, (i.e., whether it is related to Network Functions or to UEs) or the data that is able to collect from NFs.
+The discovery and selection may depend on the NWDAF deployment option and the types of analytics it supports, (i.e., whether it is related to Network Functions or to UEs) or the data that it is able to collect from NFs.

 *** Next Change ***